Home » Budapest » Szechenyi Baths tickets

 Hairdryer: Standard hairdryers are available for everyone to use.
 However, if you prefer your own, you can bring them along.

-Waterproof wallets / purse: Since most of your time at these Baths will be spent in the water, it is better to bring along a waterproof wallet or purse.
+Waterproof wallets/purses: Since most of your time at these Baths will be spent in the water, it is better to bring a waterproof wallet or purse.

-Since your ticket will include a locker or a cabin, you also have the choice of leaving your wallet or mobile in them safely.
+Since your ticket will include a locker or a cabin, you can also leave your wallet or mobile in it safely.

 Swimming cap: The thermal pools don’t need swimming caps.

-But if you plan to do laps in the refreshing swimming pool, a cap is a must.
+But a cap is a must if you plan to do laps in the refreshing swimming pool.

-Drinks and food: The Cafe at Szechenyi Spa is open from 10 am to 7 pm every day and offers quick eats and drinks.
+Drinks and food: The Cafe at Szechenyi Spa is open from 10 am to 7 pm daily and offers quick eats and drinks.

 What NOT to get to Szechenyi Baths